mohit2709-repo/sre-platform-project/README.md

 4. **Docker Push** - Runs only on main branch pushes (after security scan passes)
    - Authenticates with Docker Hub
+   - Reads and validates the application tag from `helm/sre-project/values.yaml`
    - Pushes image to Docker Hub with tags:
      - `mohit2709/task-api:latest`
      - `mohit2709/task-api:<commit-sha>`
+     - `mohit2709/task-api:<helm-image-tag>` (for example, `v2`)

+After the image is published and the Helm change is pushed to `main`, Argo CD automatically syncs the release and deploys the image tag declared in `values.yaml`.

 ### Required GitHub Secrets